kailash-manasarovar/statement/docs/timeline/2024/june.md

 - In Dénia, I have frothy urine and screaming kidneys nearly every day.
 - After about a week in Lourdes, this clears up completely.
 - It starts up again when I go back to Dénia in July.
-- Does that mean continued poisoning with intention to maim with anti-freeze on top of whatever hallucinogenic and aphrodisiac substances they used?
+- Does that mean they poisoned me with the intention to maim or kill with anti-freeze, on top of whatever hallucinogenic and aphrodisiac substances they used?
 - I do notice, however, that I am high all the time in the UK, and I believe that was from something Dénia poisoners had managed to add to my toiletries, and perhaps even *top ups* from some of the plentiful wrong 'uns surrounding me in North London.
 - Obviously, continued drugging was essential so that I wouldn't suddenly get clear about the [switcheroo porn](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero) that I was unaware of at that time.
 - I can't imagine how multiple criminal porn-gang networks must have felt about me standing for office.